 It’s no surprise, then, that these are usually a special treat, rather than an everyday part of the morning routine.

-Healthy Sweet Tooth Solutions for Breakfast
+Better-for-You Sweet Tooth Solutions for Breakfast

 Steel cut oats, avocado toast and Greek yogurt are solid standby staples, but there are some mornings where you just want to run into a bakery and eat all of the doughnuts.